Better experience in portrait mode.

 Swipe Up to See the Photos

-Forbidden to Eat Sugar, Here Are 8 Photos of Laura Theux & Indra Brotolaras' Child Celebrating Birthday with a Watermelon Cake
+Forbidden to Eat Sugar, Here Are 8 Photos of Laura Theux & Indra Brotolaras' Child Celebrating Their Birthday with a Watermelon Cake

 Laura explained that she did not want to give sugar to Victoria, even on her birthday.
-For Laura, the child's health remains the priority.
+For Laura, the child's health remains the top priority.

 <nil>